Evelynval-w/painfulMonolitic-Flask/questions.md

 **9.** A bug is found in the game catalog — wrong genre for one game.
-You fix it and restart the app to ship the change.
+You fix it and restart the app to ship the change. everything fails because the app runs with a single python process.. so when it restarts everything goes down and restarts and within that time nothing functions

 What else just went down, and for how long?

 ---

 **10.** A teammate says: *"let's just move the notification logic into its own function in `app.py`"*.
-Does that solve the problem described in Task 4?
+Does that solve the problem described in Task 4? no it doesn't because the post acticity will not return if it has like 500 friend, notifications will have to update first for all friends

-What is the actual architectural issue?
+What is the actual architectural issue? because thr notification lives inline in the same process as everything